emqx/emqx-dashboard5/public/static/config.md

   Authorization a.k.a ACL.<br>
-  In EMQ X, MQTT client access control is extremly flexible.<br>
+  In EMQX, MQTT client access control is extremly flexible.<br>
   An out of the box set of authorization data sources are supported.
   For example,<br>
   'file' source is to support concise and yet generic ACL rules in a file;<br>
-  'built-in-database' source can be used to store per-client customisable rule sets, natively in the EMQ X node;<br>
+  'built-in-database' source can be used to store per-client customisable rule sets, natively in the EMQX node;<br>
-  'http' source to make EMQ X call an external HTTP API to make the decision;<br>
+  'http' source to make EMQX call an external HTTP API to make the decision;<br>
   'postgresql' etc. to look up clients or rules from external databases;<br>